-The European earwig hides in a safe place during the day.
+The earwig hides in a safe place during the day.
 It may find shelter under a piece of loose bark or a rock.
-It may also hide inside a piece of fruit, a flower, leaf litter, mulch, compost, a crack in a piece of wood or a wood pile.
-The earwig likes moist but not wet areas.
+It may also hide inside a piece of fruit, a flower, leaf litter, mulch, compost, a crack in a piece of wood, or a wood pile.
+The animal likes moist but not wet areas.
 At night it emerges to feed on insects and plants.
 It feeds on dead materials as well as living ones and is both a scavenger and a predator.

 European earwigs mate in the autumn.
 After mating, the female builds a burrow just below the soil surface.
 She spends the winter in the burrow.
 The male spends the first part of the winter with the female and then either leaves or is driven away.
 The sperm survive the winter inside the female's body.

 In the spring, the female lays up to sixty creamy white eggs.
 She takes care of her eggs, protecting them from danger and keeping them clean.
 If the temperature drops, the female tries to keep the eggs warm by taking them into deeper soil.
 She even takes care of the young earwigs for a while once they're born.

 The youngsters are known as nymphs and are white when they begin their lives.
 The nymphs moult four to six times before they develop their final adult form, becoming larger after each moult.
 A female European earwig lives for about a year.
 The male may die during the first winter of his life.

 Myth and Reality

 The derivation of the word "earwig" is unknown.
 The name may refer to the belief that the insect enters ears.
 Alternatively, it may be derived from the ear-like shape of the hind wings when they're expanded.
 In the latter case, the word "earwig" may be a corruption of the term "ear wing".